-When novel viruses are identified in the school setting, and the incidence is low, the local health department will provide a direct report to the district nurse on the diagnosed case.
-Likewise, the LHD will impose restrictions on contacts.
+When cases of novel viruses are identified in the school setting will impose restrictions on contacts.
 However, it is important to note that if the incidence is high in disease trends, the LHD may not have the manpower to impose individual restrictions and may create public statements that the school district should reiterate.